The Bankrate promise

 Online banks are able to pay competitive interest rates because they aren’t running a network of branches.
 They have much less overhead, so they’re able to pass that savings to consumers in the form of better rates.

-Consider this: The national average APY on savings accounts is 0.06 percent, according to Bankrate data.
-Meanwhile, the top high-yield online savings accounts pay up to 0.60 percent.
+Consider this: The national average annual percentage yield (APY) on savings accounts is 0.19 percent, according to Bankrate data.
+Meanwhile, the top high-yield online savings accounts pay up to 4.1 percent.

 2. Fewer fees